Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 The number of levels and tilt delta for each level would be unique for each player, but for the sake of simplicity, we are going to stick with our binary model.

-The last piece I’m going to add to this model, is how the player’s skill distribution is affected by how toxic they are.
+The last piece I’m going to add to this model is how the player’s skill distribution is affected by how toxic they are.
 We are going to consider toxicity to be similar to tilt, it’s a binary where some games players are toxic and others they are not, and there is some probability as to whether they will be toxic in any given game.
 When they are toxic, it lowers their skill probability distribution by a toxicity delta.
 In reality, they are actually lowering the skill probability distributions of their teammates in the game, but we isolate the effect to their skill probability distribution to show that they are directly lowering their team’s skill sum in a game by being toxic.

 <center><img src="/assets/tilt-toxicity-and-the-trench/graph-5.png" alt="Toxic" style="width:700px;height:350px;text-align:center;"></center>